basil-ladder/basil/rules.md

   * *PUBLISH-READ* - Publish the read directory, compressed but not encrypted.
 Please note that anyone can download the file and see what your bot wrote/learned.
   * *MAP-POOL:<Pool>;<Pool>...* - Add this if you want to support additional map pools.
 Ie. `MAP-POOL:2019Season1` to support the current human ladder map pool besides SSCAIT's pool.
 Note: Your bot is always expected to work on SSCAIT maps and any map pool you add here.
 * Bots get disabled when
   * they are disabled on SSCAIT.
 Please note that just re-enabling them on SSCAIT will not re-enable on BASIL.
-You will need to push a new version to SSCAIT to automatically enable on BASIL (or as me).
+You will need to push a new version to SSCAIT to automatically enable on BASIL (or ask me).
   * they have a win-rate of below 15% in the last 100 games.
 If you update the bot it will get re-enabled and only the games since the update will count.

 [SSCAIT]: https://sscaitournament.com/